MizunashiAkari/webgl-megu/README.md

 # webgl-megu

-This is just an active picture made by webgl for a virtual youtuber named shinonomemegu.\
+This is just an active picture made by WebGL for a virtual youtuber(showroomer) named shinonomemegu.\
-And I'm just a fan of her.\
+And I'm just a fan of her.:D\
 \
 Because I'm not expert on it ,the code is NOT good.
 But it works.\
 And the lib can't do something like unlinear transform, and it is only for 2D.\
 The animation is very simple with only CPU.\
-Maybe it will be better later, and maybe not.\
-This is just for fun and megu.\
 \
 And no comment.XD\
 \